DanDon01/buy-the-dip-bot/README.md

 ---

-Buy The Dip Bot doesn’t predict the market — it just **never misses an opportunity** again.
+Buy The Dip Bot doesn't predict the market — it just **never misses an opportunity** again.